oplS15projects/FP1/README.md

 # Final Project Assignment 1: Exploration (FP1)
 DUE March 25, 2015 Wednesday (2015-03-25)

+The code uses function divides? which checks if the first argument divides the second argument with no remainder.
+I chose the function from library math/number theory.

 Full assignment specfication is [on Piazza.][piazza]

 Write your report right in this file.
 Instructions are below.
 You can delete them if you like, or just leave them at the bottom.